-At the end of May, I was invited to discover Munich, a city I had never visited and known little about.
+At the end of May, I was invited to discover Munich, a city in Germany I had never visited and known little about.
 In fact, when I thought of Munich, I’ll admit to visions of drunken tourists in Lederhosen, spilling beer on one another, during Oktoberfest.
 For someone who dislikes crowds and beer, it wasn’t a pleasant image and I was eager to replace it with something more positive.

 The theme of my Munich visit was ‘Tradition and Design,’ two things the city is brimming with.
 I have written about both of these aspects of Munich, but today I want to focus on the feature of the Bavarian capital that surprised me the most – the food.

 Munich is a fantastic destination for foodies.
 In three short days, I discovered 10 Amazing Munich Food Destinations including shops, markets, and restaurants – some traditional, some modern and surprising.
 I even found some great Munich food options for vegetarians.
 Read on to discover where to eat in Munich: